NickCH-K/CVRoller/README.md

 Makin' Progress!
 Fixes/Features Added Since First Commit
 ----------------------------------
 * Allow layout file to have two different versions of the same-named section
-* Currently, if ID is missing in data, it's filled in with 1 to length.
-That's fine.
-But how to handle if only SOME ids are missing? <- will remain in original order
 * Improve method for reading in options and layout structure
 * From first-pass code turn important features into callable functions for later flexibility
 * Allow structure file to have comments; omit lines starting with comment character(s?) and update Layout Instructions to match